massiltag/infocovid/README.md

 ### What's here ? ###

 This is our development project.
-Supervised by Maxime Lhoumeau in Paris I Panthéon Sorbonne University.
+Supervised by Maxime Lhoumeau in Paris I PanthÃ©on Sorbonne University.

 ### Authors ###
 * Nelly UNG